UtrechtUniversity/FAIR-Cheatsheets/CONTRIBUTING.md

 ### Create your own FAIR cheatsheet using the template :page_facing_up:

-- Create a cheatsheet more specific for your faculty based on this design template
+- Create a more specifc cheatsheet relevant to your faculty based on the design template
 - Make topic specific cheatsheets